metio/terraform-provider-k8s/docs/data-sources/apigatewayv2_services_k8s_aws_deployment_v1alpha1_manifest.md

 Optional:

 - `api_id` (String)
-- `api_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReference type to provide more user friendly syntax for references using 'from' field Ex: APIIDRef:  from: name: my-api (see [below for nested schema](#nestedatt--spec--api_ref))
+- `api_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReferencetype to provide more user friendly syntax for references using 'from' fieldEx:APIIDRef:	from:	  name: my-api (see [below for nested schema](#nestedatt--spec--api_ref))
 - `description` (String)
 - `stage_name` (String)